Fermionic degeneracy and non-local contributions in flag-dipole spinors and mass dimension one fermions: Flag-dipole spinors

-Since the norms and the spin-sums are $z$-independent, it shows that under the new dual, the mass dimension one field constructed from the flag-dipole spinors and Elko are physically equivalent.
+with $0\leq\phi\leq2\pi$ being the azimuthal angle in the $xy$-plane.
+The non-covariance of the spin-sums implies that the theory is Lorentz-violating.
+The non-covariance can be removed by defining a new dual with an infinitesimal deformation~\cite{Ahluwalia:2016rwl}.
+As a result, the fermionic fields constructed from the flag-dipole spinors and Elko are physically equivalent~\cite{Rogerio:2019xcu}.